Recipes & Cooking

 Hidden Veggie: Watercress

 Sometimes simplicity reigns supreme as is the case with this light, refreshing soup.
 Evaporated milk adds velvety texture without piling on the calories.
 Watercress and parsley add vitamins and minerals.
-Get the Watercress and Parsley Soup recipe.

 Hidden Veggie: Arugula

 Gnocchi, little dumplings made with potatoes, are the perfect canvas for the light and aromatic flavors of pesto.
 Here, some of the traditional basil is replaced by peppery arugula, which perfectly complements the seared shrimp.
-Get the Gnocchi With Seared Shrimp and Pesto recipe.

 Hidden Veggie: Carrot

 Everybody wonders how these rolls get their subtly sweet flavor and gorgeous golden color.
 Look no further than the humble carrot.
-Get the Golden Rolls recipe.